Transport-for-the-North/caf.van/docs/source/inputs.rst

          trip_length_distribution_path: Path to the Trip Length Distribution CSV."""
          cost_function: The cost function to use for the gravity model.
 Either 'log_normal' or 'tanner'
          cost_function_params: Starting (calibration)/run params for the cost function.
-         calibrate: Whether to calibrate the cost function paramas (True) or run with given params (False).
+         calibrate: Whether to calibrate the cost function params (True) or run with given params (False).
-         cat_zone_correspondance_path: Path to CSV with correspondence between the categories in the TLD and the model zones.
+         cat_zone_correspondence_path: Path to CSV with correspondence between the categories in the TLD and the model zones.
          furness_jacobian: Whether to Furness the Jacobian matrix in the gravity model.
 Find your nearest demand modelling expert for more information.
       delivery_parcel_stem:
          ...
    output_folder: Path to folder to save outputs to
    personal_matrix_inputs:
    # Optional only pass if you want to create a personal matrix
-      normits_pa_folder: Path to the full PA Normits matrices, should contain all non home based and home based matrices
+      normits_pa_folder: Path to the full PA Normits car matrices, should contain all non home based and home based matrices
-      normits_to_msoa_lookup: Normits to MSOA(NTEM) lookup, this is NorMITs to model zone lookup as the results are taken after normits results are converted back to NoHAM
+      personal_zone_translation: Car matrix zoning to model zoning lookup.
-      normits_to_personal_factor: This is the factor that the personal data should have applied to just include van data 4% is a starting point
+      personal_factor: This is the factor that the personal data should have applied to just include van data 4% is a starting point
       personal_purposes: Personal purpose types defined by Normits